keshariS/dataScrapers/README.md

 # Data Scrapers
-This is a collection of several data scrapers for popular websites forked and modified from several developers.
-Description of each scraper and how it works is documented in the respective folders
+This is a collection of several data scrapers for popular websites made as part of the Computational Media Lab at UT  Austin Description of each scraper and how it works is documented in the respective folders.

 # Note
 The scrapers (essentially this repository) are hosted on an Oracle Cloud instance (ubuntu@129.213.41.169) which can be accessed via SSH.